yt-dlp/yt-dlp/README.md

     --extractor-descriptions        Output descriptions of all supported
                                     extractors and exit
-    --force-generic-extractor       Force extraction to use the generic extractor --default-search PREFIX         Use this prefix for unqualified URLs.
-Eg:
+    --force-generic-extractor       Force extraction to use the generic extractor --default-search PREFIX         Use this prefix for unqualified URLs. e.g.
                                     "gvsearch2:python" downloads two videos from
                                     google videos for the search term "python".
                                     Use the value "auto" to let yt-dlp guess